boundary/tsi-lab/docs/labs/lab2.md

 ## TrueSight Pulse APIs

+This section gives a brief introduction to the APIs to be used in the later labs.
+Specifically in the remainder of the lab you will use the following APIs:

 - Metrics
 - Measurements
 - Events

+### Metrics versus Measures

+_Metrics_ are the _thing_ to be measured like CPU or network traffic.
+A _measurement_ is a specific time series point of a specific metric.
+For example, the _CPU_ metric defines the collection of the CPU utilization on a host, and measurement is the specific value (e.g 60%) at a given point in time.

 ### Metrics

-Metrics are the _thing_ to be measured like CPU or network traffic.
 A metric is uniquely identified by its name.
+A metric definition consists of the following fields:

+- Name - Primary key of the metric
+- Display Name - Label used in the Web Interface to represent the metric.
+- Display Name Short - Label is used when representing a metric when space in the Web Interface is minimal
+- Default Aggregate - Defines the aggregate to be displayed in a graph by default.
+One of: _avg_, _min_, _max_, _sum_.
+- Default Resolution - Indicator(in milliseconds) of how often measurements can be expected for this metric.
+- Unit - Unit of measurement for the metric, which is one of: _bytecount_, _duration_, _number_, _percent_.
+- Type - Used to classify or group like metrics.
+Typically a device metric, a plugin metric, but can be of any arbitrary string value.

-##### APIs
+##### Metric APIs
 - Create
 - Get
 - Update